Kellen Fisher: International career

 In May 2024, Fisher received his first call-up to the England under-20 national team for two games against Sweden and Republic of Ireland.
 He then made his debut, starting for the Three Lions in the first game against Sweden, on 7 June which ended 2–1 to England.
 Fisher was called up again to the England under-20 squad for the Elite League games against Turkey and Romania in September 2024, gaining two more caps for his country.
 In October 2024, Fisher was called up by England under-20 for Elite League games against Italy and Czechia, making two further appearances.
 In March 2025, Fisher played in an Elite League game against Portugal and an international friendly against Switzerland.

 On 29 August 2025, Fisher was called up to the under-21s.
-He made his U21 debut as a substitute during a 4-0 2027 UEFA European Under-21 Championship qualification victory away to Slovakia in Prešov.
+He made his U21 debut in the 4-0 2027 UEFA European Under-21 Championship qualification victory away to Slovakia in Prešov.